 Don't let Covid get you down.
 Life may be complicated right now, but you can find simple and fun ways to stay active and keep both yourself and your pet entertained.
 These activities can offer both mental and physical stimulation to your pet.

 1. Go for a walk

-Social distancing still allows for outdoor activities like walking or running.
+Social distancing still allows for outdoor activities like how long should i walk my dog.
 The trick is to avoid crowded areas like dog parks, busy walking trails, and streets with lots of foot traffic.

 Stick to your own neighborhood when possible or scope out a quiet area to reduce the chances of encountering other pedestrians.

 It’s also best to avoid letting people pet your dog, nor should you pet someone else’s.
 There is no evidence to suggest that dogs can pass the virus to humans, but these interactions reduce your ability to staying socially distanced from people.